What Is It

 There are multiple reasons for having an on-prem engine, and these are some of the most common:

 - Access to Private / Sensitive Information

 - Large Companies That Want an Unlimited Amount of Deployments, Tests, and Users

 But there’s another reason that makes it suitable for a number of users: customization

-> - Customizing the chain of alert with internal tools
+- Customizing the chain of alerts with internal tools.

-> All this is done with a few lines of Java, really.
-The engine itself will work as an SDK to build what you want to build.
-Or you can ask our team, we will be glad to help.
+All this is done with a few lines of Java.
+The engine itself can work as an SDK to build what you need.
+Or you can ask our team, we are glad to help.

 A simple Docker deployment.
 We ask a handful of questions, setup a configuration file for you, and then you deploy with Docker.
 The system requirements here.

 The engine operates exactly the same way API Fortress does in the cloud.